 The AAP media committee has re-evaluated its screen time position taking into account the recent technological boom.
 They now agree that a complete screen ban is no longer viable.
 Therefore, a change in the AAP’s digital exposure guidelines is predicted in the coming years.

 Technology changes every day and whether we like it or not, it’s part of our daily life.
 It has become part of our reality; our children see us use our smartphones and tablets every day, and, remember, they learn through imitation.
 For this reason, we need a new way to define and use these tools –which is what they are, tools.
 We need to ensure that when our children are exposed to screens, we provide them with appropriate applications and interact with them, so their experience is as educational and social as possible.

 Before they reach two years of age, our little ones experience a learning boom.
-Research has verified that they learn best from face-to-face interaction and understand our language even before they can talk.
-Therefore, talking, reading, playing with your child, and allowing free movement will help him or her develop linguistic, cognitive, and physical skills; as well as coordination, visual perception, and much more.
+Research has verified that they learn best from face-to-face interactions and understand language even before they can talk.
+Therefore, talking, reading, playing with your child, and allowing free movement will help them develop linguistic, cognitive, and physical skills; as well as coordination, visual perception, and much more.
 Screens can’t replace these valuable learning experiences.

 Scientific studies regarding technology are complicated because technology is constantly evolving.
 Publishing a scholarly study can take up to four years.
 By that time, the world of apps children come in contact with have already changed drastically!
 For this reason, it’s not clear if screen time before two years of age represents any harm or benefit for kids.
-What we do know is that they, like us, are increasingly exposed to screens.
+What we know is that they, like us, are increasingly exposed to screens.
 The problem is that most of their apps ask for passive attention.
-Knowing that babies learn best when active, we should look for appropriate apps that are educational, and make the time spent with them be interactive.
+Knowing that babies learn best when active, we should look for appropriate apps that are educational and interactive.